Navigation

 Important to know about RNA/DNA Sample Preparation and Quality Control

-It is very important that users provide DNA or RNA samples with required quality and quantity.
-Please refer to the service section for specifics concerning sample submission.
-Here are some general guidelines for sample preparation and quality control:
+It is essential that users provide DNA or RNA samples that meet the required quality and quantity specifications.
+Below are some general guidelines for sample preparation and quality control:

-Total RNA samples for microarray analysis should be free of proteins, DNA, phenol, ethanol and salt.
+Total RNA samples for microarray analysis must be free of proteins, DNA, phenol, ethanol, and salts.

-We recommend the Qubit® fluorometric quantitation for quick and accurate quantitation.
+We recommend Qubit® fluorometric quantification for fast and accurate measurement of DNA concentration.

 Genomic DNA Quality Assessment

-DNA samples must not be highly degraded.
-We recommend quality check on a Bioanalyzer or a 1 % agarose gel.
-High quality genomic DNA should give a major band of 10-20 kb on the gel.
+Genomic DNA must not be highly degraded.
+We recommend assessing integrity using a Bioanalyzer or a 1% agarose gel.

 Photo